webqit/oohtml/README.md

 We often need a way to keep component-specific stylesheets and scripts [scoped to a component](https://vuejs.org/guide/scaling-up/sfc.html). **This is especially crucial to "page components" in an SPA architecture.**

-Here, we get the `scoped` attribute for doing just that:
+Here, we get the `scoped` attribute for that:

 ```html
 <div>